ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 ## Introduction

-Ubuntu MATE is an community developed [Ubuntu](http://www.ubuntu.com) based operating system that beautifully integrates the [MATE Desktop](http://mate-desktop.org) and offers a stable, easy-to-use operating system with a configurable desktop environment.
+Ubuntu MATE is a community developed [Ubuntu](http://www.ubuntu.com) based operating system that beautifully integrates the [MATE Desktop](http://mate-desktop.org) and offers a stable, easy-to-use operating system with a configurable desktop environment.
 Ideal for